 Accurate inventory tracking and other practices are key to improving order rates – meaning orders that arrive complete, on time, undamaged, and with an accurate invoice.
 They can also help allocate inventory according to custom workflows and picking logic so that inventory can be moved faster, both into and out of the warehouse.

 Order picking, packing, and fulfilment

-The most commonly cited place for packing and fulfilment activities is in the warehouse, according to a Logistics Magazine survey.
+The most commonly cited place for packing and fulfillment activities is in the warehouse, according to a Logistics Magazine survey.
 And ResearchGate estimates that the costs related to order picking make up 55% of the total cost of warehousing.

 WMS systems can help lower these costs by guiding the most efficient way to store, retrieve, and pack products.
-They also support picking technologies that streamline the process, such as radio frequency (RF) with and without scanning verification, pick-to-light and pick-to-voice technology, robotics, and algorithms that can help optimise picking paths.
+They also support picking technologies that streamline the process, such as radio frequency (RF) with and without scanning verification, pick-to-light and pick-to-voice technology, robotics, and algorithms that can help optimize picking paths.

-Many warehouse systems integrate with transportation management and logistics software that allows for myriad ways to expedite the fulfilment process – generating bills of lading, packing lists, and invoices for shipments automatically, for example, as well as sending out automatic shipment notifications.
+Many warehouse systems integrate with transportation management and logistics software that allows for myriad ways to expedite the fulfillment process – generating bills of lading, packing lists, and invoices for shipments automatically, for example, as well as sending out automatic shipment notifications.